 It was a nightmare in which the US did nothing to help guide the people of Libya into a more prosperous future.
 Rather, they funded and armed the very jihadists that up until that point had been kept at bay by The Quaddafi regime – a key US counter-terrorism ally!

 Andrew McCarthy wrote for the National Review that:

 “The Obama administration, like the Bush administration, had touted Qaddafi as a key counterterrorism ally against rabidly anti-American jihadists in eastern Libya.
 Nevertheless, Secretary Clinton led the policy shift in which our government changed sides in Libya — shifting support to the Muslim Brotherhood and its allies, just as Mrs. Clinton had urged shifting U.S. support to the Muslim Brotherhood in Egypt.
 In Libya, this included arming “rebels,” who naturally included a heavy concentration of jihadists.”

-We would check our own example (See “Why Arabs Don’t Trust America”) and ensure we, in our respective nations, are adhering to our own values, that we are living the examples of free speech, individual liberty, and tolerance that would provide the “city on a hill” example for others to follow.
+We would check our own example (See “Why Arabs Don’t Trust America”) and ensure we, in our respective nations, are even adhering to our own values to begin with; that we are living the examples of free speech, individual liberty, and tolerance that would provide the “city on a hill” example for others to follow.

-But that’s not why we want the Assad government out.
-If only that was the real reason.
+But that’s not why we want the Assad government out – if only that were the real reason.